Horningsea Park

 Horningsea Park features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 90.8% of all households, including 60.0% couples with children, 16.3% couples without children, and 13.6% single parent families.
-Non-family households account for the remaining 9.2%, with lone person households at 8.1% and group households comprising 0.6%.
-The median household size is 3.5 people, which is larger than the Greater Sydney average of 2.7.
+Family households account for 90.8% of all households, consisting of 60.0% couples with children, 16.3% couples without children, and 13.6% single parent families.
+Non-family households constitute the remaining 9.2%, with lone person households at 8.1% and group households comprising 0.6%.
+The median household size is 3.5 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households